Nalaquq/DINOcut/README.md

 Distractor objects saved in the bg_noise directory should contain seperate folders for images and masks.
 You can download mask and image files for distactors from [shapenet](https://shapenet.org/) or make your own.

-3. Configure your dinocut_congif.yaml file with your specified arguments.
+3. Configure your dinocut_congif.yaml file with your text prompt and specified data augmentation parameters.
 4. Run DINOCUT from the command line:
 ```bash
 python3 dinocut.py